 Mia L. Bagneris teaches African diaspora art history and studies of race in Western Art.
 Concentrating primarily on eighteenth- and nineteenth-century British and American art and visual culture, much of her scholarship explores the representation of race in the Anglo-American world and the place of images in the histories of slavery, colonialism, empire, and the construction of national identities.
 Attendant to these concerns, she has focused particularly on depictions of mixed-race or ambiguously raced bodies that trouble, transgress, and potentially disrupt constructed racial orders by exposing their artificial and often arbitrary foundations.

-Her recently published monograph, Colouring the Caribbean: Race and the art of Agostino Brunias,offers the first comprehensive study of the Brunias’s pictures, made for British plantocrats and colonial elites, which feature Caribbeans of color—so called ‘Red’ and ‘Black’ Carib Indians, dark-skinned Africans and Afro-Creoles, and people of mixed race.
-The book explores the role of the artist’s paintings in reifying inchoate notions of race and how they both reflect and refract ideas about race commonly held by eighteenth-century Britons.
+Her 2018 monograph, Colouring the Caribbean: Race and the art of Agostino Brunias, offers the first comprehensive study of the artist’s pictures which were made for British plantocrats and colonial elites and feature Caribbeans of color—so called ‘Red’ and ‘Black’ Carib Indians, dark-skinned Africans and Afro-Creoles, and people of mixed race.
+The book explores the role of Brunias’s paintings in reifying inchoate notions of race and how they both reflect and refract ideas about race commonly held by eighteenth-century Britons.

 Dr. Bagneris’s research has also been supported by grants and fellowships from a number of other institutions including the Yale Center for British Art, Harvard University’s W.E.B.
-DuBois Institute (now the Hutchins Center), the New Orleans Center for the Gulf South, and the Paul Mellon Centre for Studies in British Art, and the National Endowment for the Humanities.
+DuBois Institute (now the Hutchins Center), the New Orleans Center for the Gulf South, the Terra Foundation, the Paul Mellon Centre for Studies in British Art, and the National Endowment for the Humanities.

 "Miscegenation in Marble: John Bell's Octoroon".
 The Art Bulletin.
 Vol. 102, No. 2, 2020 pp. 64-90. https://www.tandfonline.com/doi/full/10.1080/00043079.2020.1676133